fabiomattei/uddocs/_docs/query.md

 * constantparameter: a constant parameter
 * getparameter: the name of the get parameter the value is taken from
 * postparemeter: the name of the post parameter the value is taken from
+* sessionparameter: the name of the session paramenter the value is taken from